JGS, Inc. Executive Council Biographies

 Jane Rosen Berenbeim, immediate past President, is a consultant to non-profit organizations.
 She worked for more than 25 years as a Development Officer for New York City social service, educational, healthcare, and cultural institutions, including Columbia University, Mount Sinai Medical Center, and Jewish Board of Family and Children's Services.
 In earlier incarnations, she taught History and managed a financial planning service.
 She has been researching her family history for nearly fifteen years and served as Fundraising Chair of the 2006 IAJGS Conference.

-Linda Cantor, a retired teacher for the New York City Department of Education, has been researching her family history for over thirty years and has done considerable research on her Lithuanian, Galician and Volhynian roots.
-She coordinates the Rokiskis, Lithuania town SIG and is the webmaster for five KehilaLinks sites.
+Linda Cantor Z"L, (deceased October 2023), a retired teacher for the New York City Department of Education, researched her family history for over thirty years and has done considerable research on her Lithuanian, Galician and Volhynian roots.
+She coordinated the Rokiskis, Lithuania town SIG and was the webmaster for five KehilaLinks sites.
 She was the registration chair of the 1999 Annual Conference on Jewish Genealogy, the co-chair of the 2006 IAJGS Conference in New York, secretary of JGS, and president of JGS, Inc (New York) from 2007 to 2010.